 1. Ask before you borrow.

 Unless it was discussed ahead of time, you shouldn’t assume you’re close enough with your roommate to take their things without asking.
-They probably won’t have the best reaction when they see you sporting something like their brand new designer shoes!
+They probably wouldn’t have the best reaction if they saw you sporting their favorite shirt without permission!

 2. Replace anything you finish.